Escape From The Temple of Jing!

 Girdle of Constitution (+2 Con)

-Greatsword of Korchek (can be re-powered to be even better)
+Greatsword of Korchek (+1, when it crits lowers their CON by 1d6 but the make a fort save) can be re-powered to be even better)

 Winged Boots of Korchek (Two charges per day.
-Can use one charge to cross any surface without obstruction for an hour or two charges to levitate)
+Can use one charge to cross any surface without obstruction for an hour or two charges to Air Walk)

 Kobold Washcloth of Nobility